yooz-lang/yooz-engine/README.md

    ./install-yooz-rpm.sh
    ```
 3. Verify the installation:

 ```bash
 yooz --version
 ```

 ### **3. Installing on Windows**

-1. Run the install-windows.ps1 as administrator
+1. Execute the `.msi` installer file.
+2. The `yooz`  will be automatically added to your `PATH`.
-2. Run the following command to verify the installation:
+3. Run the following command to verify the installation:

 ```bash
 yooz --version
 ```